Last Updated on February 7, 2023 by Jeremy

 This event features free access to the rooms, live music and dance performances in the Commons Room at the Cathedral of Learning, costumed guides in each room, and food for sale as well!
 It's a great way to get into the spirit of the holidays and learn about the Christmas traditions in other countries.

 The Cathedral of Learning is an accessible building at the University of Pittsburgh and is located at 4200 Fifth Avenue.
-It is worth noting that the Nationality Rooms are only open for tours on weekends during the holiday season with limited hours over Christmas and New Years.
+It is worth noting that the Nationality Rooms are only open for tours on weekends during the holiday season with limited hours over Christmas and New Year.
+Like visiting during the rest of the year, tours are self-guided with an audio guide and costs roughly $4 per person.
+This includes access to the rooms on the first floor via a key that comes with the audio guide, while the rooms on the third floor are often open and free to visit pending use (they are classrooms, after all).
 Decorations are typically set up in mid-November and are up until mid-January.
 Click here for more information about holiday hours!